42 Inventions From Apollo Program

 Ice is a real menace for shuttles in space.
 NASA has devised various electronic solutions to stop ice formation on spacecraft.

-Some of which are now used on everyday commercial aircraft.
+Some of these are now used on commercial aircraft every day.

 34. 3D Food Printing